 MoCannTrade would like to recognize organizations that are working to make the cannabis industry a better place.
-From patient education & advocacy, to expungement, social equity, and fundraising ... these organizations make a big difference in the lives of patients and make the cannabis industry a kinder place to do business.
+From patient education & advocacy, to expungement, social equity, and fundraising ... these organizations make a big difference in the lives of patients and cannabis consumers and make the cannabis industry a kinder place to do business.

 Enter your text here.